theTushar-dot/CSD/README.md

 ## Generating images of different aspect ration
-For this purpose "./depth_images/2_nocrop.png" is used as mentioned in the assignment (all images are genrated using depth information and normal surface information with conditioning scale of 1.0 and 0.5 respectively and 10 inference steps LMSDiscreteScheduler)
+For this purpose "./depth_images/2_nocrop.png" is used as mentioned in the assignment (all images are generated using depth information and normal surface information with conditioning scale of 1.0 and 0.5 respectively and 10 inference steps LMSDiscreteScheduler)

 1. Generating image with original aspect ratio with 32-bit floating point precision:
 Inference Time:  8.313s